Creating and Cloning Repositories: git init vs git clone

 Best Practices When Starting a Repository

 A few good habits when setting up a repository will save you time and prevent common problems as the project grows.
+These practices are simple to implement at the start and pay dividends throughout the life of your project.

 - Initialize at the project root: Running